vircadia/vircadia-docs-sphinx/docs/source/create/avatars/find-avatars.rst

     * (Optional) One or more image files to give your avatar color and texture.
 Sometimes, these are already embedded in your FBX model and you won't have any additional image files in your download.
 * Your avatar is rigged.

 .. note:: If your avatar is not rigged, you can use :doc:`Mixamo <mixamo-tutorial>` to rig it.
 If you use Mixamo, you do not necessarily need to use Unity and the avatar exporter.
-Because Mixamo already uses a skeleton that we support, you can use our `Avatar Packager <create-avatars.html#package-your-avatar>`_ to import your avatar into Project Athena.
+Because Mixamo already uses a skeleton that we support, you can use our `Avatar Packager <create-avatars.html#package-your-avatar>`_ to import your avatar into Vircadia.

 ------------------------------------------
-Project Athena Avatar Exporter for Unity
+Vircadia Avatar Exporter for Unity
 ------------------------------------------

-Project Athena supports only one standard type of rigging for avatars.
-Because many avatars do not match this skeleton, we created the Project Athena Avatar Exporter for Unity (also known as the "avatar exporter") to convert human-like avatars with a humanoid bone structure (body, head, and limbs).
-The avatar exporter also automatically packages your avatar for use in Project Athena.
+Vircadia supports only one standard type of rigging for avatars.
+Because many avatars do not match this skeleton, we created the Vircadia Avatar Exporter for Unity (also known as the "avatar exporter") to convert human-like avatars with a humanoid bone structure (body, head, and limbs).
+The avatar exporter also automatically packages your avatar for use in Vircadia.

 .. note:: The avatar exporter was written to improve the process of rigging and mapping the skeleton rig.
 This will not affect the animations or materials in your avatar.
 To adjust the materials, you will need to use a 3D modeling tool such as Blender or Maya and make modifications to your avatar prior to using the avatar exporter in Unity.

 You will need the following to use this tool:

 + Unity (Recommended versions: 2017.4.17f1 - 2018.2.12f1)
-+ Project Athena (v0.77.0 or higher)
++ Vircadia (v0.77.0 or higher)
-+ `Project Athena Avatar Exporter for Unity <https://github.com/kasenvr/project-athena/blob/kasen/core/tools/unity-avatar-exporter/avatarExporter.unitypackage?raw=true>`_ (v0.4.1)
++ `Vircadia Avatar Exporter for Unity <https://github.com/kasenvr/project-athena/blob/kasen/core/tools/unity-avatar-exporter/avatarExporter.unitypackage?raw=true>`_ (v0.4.1)

 Please note that the recommended version of Unity is not the latest version.
 If you are using a newer version of Unity, we recommend that you apply a T-Pose to your avatar.
 To do so, go to the 'Inspector', and click 'Pose' near the bottom of the panel.
 Select 'Enforce T-Pose' from the drop-down.
 Click 'Apply' and 'Done'.
 We recommend doing this after correcting any issues with remapping bones.